April 12, 2017

 EQ (Emotional Quotient)

 Excellent.
 No concerns with these crapping out on you.
-The over the ear moulded curves on these is comfortable and cause no discomfort.
+The over the ear moulded curves on these are comfortable and cause no discomfort.

 Good inclusions.
 The most important being a great range of foams.
 They also come with: